Sorikairox/santa-app/README.md

 ## Description

-This project is an exercice for ALJ.
+This project is an exercise for ALJ.
 It is made with [Nest](https://github.com/nestjs/nest) framework for the following reasons :

 <ul>
 <li> Domain Driven Design